PetrF0X/heroku-buildpack-tex/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for working with TeX documents.
-In its raw form, it simply bundles a working TeX Live environment into your Heroku app and doesn't do anything else with it.
+In its raw form, it simply bundles a working TeX Live environment into your Heroku app and adds the packages needed for compiling moderncv.

     $ ls

-    $ heroku create --buildpack git://github.com/mezis/heroku-buildpack-tex.git
+    $ heroku create --buildpack git://github.com/PetrF0X/heroku-buildpack-tex.git

     $ git push heroku master
     ...